kubeedge/kubeedge/docs/setup/kubeedge_install.md

 ## Abstract

 KubeEdge is composed of cloud and edge sides.
 It is built upon Kubernetes and provides core infrastructure support for networking, application deployment and metadata synchronization between cloud and edge.
-So if we want to setup KubeEdge, we need to setup Kubernetes cluster, cloud side and edge side.
+So if we want to setup KubeEdge, we need to setup Kubernetes cluster (exisiting cluster can be used), cloud side and edge side.

 + on `cloud side`, we need to install Docker, Kubernetes cluster and cloudcore.
 + on `edge side`, we need to install Docker, MQTT (We can also use internal MQTT broker) and edgecore.